richiekalalo19/classLaunch/README.md

    3. In the ```sched.plist``` file:
         - 3.1.
 Under the root dictionary, define dictionaries with the name Row x (where x is a number);
-            - [x] The program cannot interpret a name without a consecutive predecessor. (e.g. a dictionary named Row 3 cannot be interpreted without one named Row 2.)
+            - [x] The program cannot interpret a name without a consecutive predecessor. (e.g. a dictionary named "Row 3" cannot be interpreted without one named "Row 2".)

         - 3.2.
 Inside each (Row x) dictionary, define a key "Title" with (string) values of the desired day to represent;

         - 3.3.
 Inside each (Row x) dictionary, define a key "Items" with the value of a dictionary with the name of the desired subject; and

         - 3.4.
-Inside each subject's dictionaries [3.3], Define keys "Class", "Start",  and "End" in order.
-Enter their values (as strings) of the defined classes for "Class" and time (in 24-hour notation and colon separator - e.g. 14:00) for "Start" and "End".
+Inside each subject's dictionaries ([3.3]), Define keys "Class", "Start",  and "End" in order.
+Enter their values (as strings) of the defined classes for "Class" and time for "Start" and "End".
+            - (in 24-hour notation and colon separator - e.g. 14:00.)

    4. Save and close the ```Links.plist``` and ```sched.plist``` files and re-open the application.
         - (If the structure is incorrect, you will have the option of rewriting the default sample (Prompt Yes), editing the file (Prompt No), or exiting the program (Prompt Cancel).)